kanhu-282/Airbnb-Full-Stack-Development-Project/README.md

 # wanderlust-
 Airbnb Full-Stack Development Project
-This project is a full-stack Airbnb clone built using the MERN stack (MongoDB, Express.js, React, and Node.js).
-It aims to replicate essential features of a booking platform, including browsing, filtering, and booking listings.
+This project is a full-stack Airbnb clone built using  (MongoDB, Express.js, and Node.js).
+It aims to replicate essential features of a booking platform including browsing, filtering, and booking listings.
 Additionally, the application incorporates an interactive location map feature that allows users to view the geographical location of listings.
 The project is structured with an MVC (Model-View-Controller) architecture to ensure maintainable and scalable code.

 #Features:-
 > User Authentication: Secure login and registration with JWT.